60 for 60

 Application and Selection

-We ask anyone interested in applying to 60for60 to send the application form directly to firstname.lastname@example.org.
+Anyone interested in applying to 60for60 should send an application form directly to firstname.lastname@example.org

-The RCGP will conduct the first round of shortlisting, and the candidates with the necessary skills and experience will then be invited to attend a VSO assessment day.
+The RCGP will conduct the first round of shortlisting, and candidates with the necessary skills and experience will be invited to attend a VSO assessment day.

-Those who are successful following results of the VSO assessment day will need to attend an interview at the RCGP, following which the first two 60 for 60 volunteers will be selected.
+After assessment, successful candidates will be invited to attend an interview at the RCGP, and two successful 60 for 60 volunteers will be selected.

-However, VSO has indicated that demand for UK GP volunteers and their skill sets is increasing all the time.
-If at any stage you are unsuccessful in applying for a 60 for 60 placement you will be able to join a central VSO database where they will do their best to find you suitable placements.
+However, VSO says demand for UK GP volunteers and their skill sets is increasing all the time.
+If at any stage you are unsuccessful in applying for a 60 for 60 placement, you can join a central VSO database for suitable placements.